Web3 wallet

 You’re probably here because you heard that decentralized exchanges (DEXs) issue their own tokens, which usually offer governance, rewards, and other benefits related to the platform.

-Why Investors Buy DEX Tokens
+Why Users Buy DEX Tokens

 • Governance Power